About our research

 Who’s taking part

 People who experience sanctions and support in their everyday lives are central to our research.
-We’re interviewing nine groups of people: unemployed people claiming Jobseeker’s Allowance, individuals and households claiming Universal Credit, lone parents, disabled people, social tenants, homeless people, people subject to antisocial behaviour orders or family intervention, migrants and offenders.
+We’ve interviewed nine groups of people: unemployed people claiming Jobseeker’s Allowance, individuals and households claiming Universal Credit, lone parents, disabled people, social tenants, homeless people, people subject to antisocial behaviour orders or family intervention, migrants and offenders.

 Our interviews are with 481 people living in Bath, Bristol, Edinburgh, Glasgow, Greater Manchester, Inverness, London, Peterborough, Sheffield and Warrington.
-We’re interviewing the same people twice more over time, to see what longer-term effects the sanctions and support are having.
+We’ve interviewed the same people twice more over time, to see what longer-term effects the sanctions and support are having.

 We want to make sure we include a full range of views in our study.
-So we are also interviewing other groups such as policy makers and practitioners.
+So we have also interviewed other groups such as policy makers and practitioners.

 What’s the timescale?

-Many thanks to everyone who is taking part in this research.
+Many thanks to everyone who has taken part in this research.